Tag: Weekend getaway Europe

 Dubrovnik Airport (DBV) is about a 30-minute drive from the Old City.
 The most budget-friendly way to get from the airport to the city center is by the Croatia Airlines airport shuttle bus, which drops you at the main bus station.
 From there, it’s a short local bus ride or a scenic 15-minute walk to the Pile Gate.
 Taxis are available but will cost you a pretty Kuna.

-Flights to Dubrovnik
+Flight to Dubrovnik (Kayak)

 By Bus / Road